unfoldingWord/enhanced-word-aligner-rcl/README.md

 ## 🔄 Platform-Specific Information

 - the `EnhancedWordAligner.md` example shows how to run in StyleGuidist.
-- For NextJS integration, please refer to [README_NEXTJS.md](README_NEXTJS.md) which describes how to run the Model training background worker.
+- For NextJS integration, please refer to [README_NEXTJS.md](README_NEXTJS.md) which describes how to run the Model training background worker in a web app (not styleguidist).
+Note that the difference is in the implementation of TrainingStateProvider.

 ## 📚 Documentation